 Another approach would be that you would simply create a security awareness survey (work with the HR department – and you can use for example SurveyMonkey’s ready-made security awareness survey template or the one from SANS as a guide).
 You can ask people about their knowledge or even their opinion on the program.

 Your team can also measure how many incidents have been reported, and this could be an indicator of whether your program has been improving the reporting rates from before (if you had a reporting process in place beforehand).

 Treat your employees as your most important part of your cybersecurity awareness program

 This probably doesn’t come as a surprise for you.
-You must engage your employees, and you must make sure that they understand why information security awareness is vital for your organisation.
+You must engage your employees, and you must make sure that they understand why information security awareness is vital for your organization.

 A successful program makes sure that everyone understands that cybersecurity is not one person’s responsibility, but it’s everyone’s.

-Emphasize that by educating people and helping them to implement changes in their online behaviour you don’t only help them to be safer at work and protect your business, but they will also get tools for being safer at homes.
+Emphasize that by educating people and helping them to implement changes in their online behavior you don’t only help them to be safer at work and protect your business, but they will also get tools for being safer at home.
 They can also pass their knowledge and skills on to their families, friends, and communities.

 A good program should educate employees about the following: data, network, social media, use of devices, use of WiFi, phishing emails, social engineering, and different types of viruses, malware, cyber threats and attacks.

 Don’t make people sit in a classroom a few times a year (like in the good old days), instead, look for training that is interactive, interesting, and quick so your employees would want to participate and learn more.

 Promoting knowledge and mindful behavior on your own can be very challenging.
 Cybersecurity experts suggest hiring firms that are specializing in training and education that boost cybersecurity awareness.
 Doing content on your own would end up being more expensive and time-consuming than the cost of cybersecurity awareness training.